15 Earth Day Activities for Kids of All Ages

 1. Discussion around carbon footprint

-A large focus of Earth Day is trying to impact governmental policy changes to improve environmental protections.
-However, it’s important to assess the way we live our lives individually.
+A significant focus of Earth Day is trying to impact governmental policy changes to improve environmental protections.
+However, it’s crucial to recognize the power of our actions in shaping our world.
 We’ve collated some ideas about how we can clean up our act for planet Earth.
-You could also discuss the following with your students;
+You could also discuss the following with your students, emphasizing the role they can play:

-• Composting is nature’s way of recycling.
+- Composting is nature’s way of recycling.
 Some kids might already have a composting system at home.
-Others would benefit from learning about an easy DIY recycling system they might be able to do at home if they have some outside space.
-This is a great chance to discuss the science behind composting and how it improves soil health and decreases the material sent to landfill.
-You can make your own compost which can be used for planting in the future.
+Others would benefit from learning about an easy DIY recycling system they can use at home if they have some outside space.
+This is a great chance to discuss the science behind composting and how it improves soil health and decreases the material sent to landfills.
+If you make your own compost, it can be used for future planting.

-• The Five Rs are Refuse, Reduce, Reuse, Rot, and Recycle.
+- The Five Rs are Refuse, Reduce, Reuse, Rot, and Recycle.
+These principles are vital to understanding how to reduce our environmental impact and make more sustainable choices.

-3. Reusing items means we save by sending things to landfill and items can be used for their full lifetime.
+- Reusing items means we save by sending things to landfills, and items can be used for their intended lifespan.

-4. By composting in little bins, we allot food waste to rot and let mother Earth recycle matter itself.
+- By composting in little bins, we allot food waste to rot and let Mother Earth recycle matter itself.

-5. In the end, if the other options are not suitable then recycling lessens the burden on planet Earth.
-You can upcycle unwanted items to give them new life or new items can be made from recycled materials.
+- In the end, if the other options are not suitable, recycling lessens the burden on Earth.
+You can upcycle unwanted items to give them new life, or new items can be made from recycled materials.
 You could set up a recycling bin in the classroom to teach kids what they can and cannot recycle.
 Why not play this game to make this lesson even more fun?

-• Planting trees is a way that your carbon footprint can be offset.
+- You can also offset your carbon footprint by planting trees.
 This is an opportunity to discuss deforestation and the damage it causes, particularly in the Amazon.

-At the end of the discussion ask the kids to fill in Kami’s worksheet about what they can achieve themselves and discuss what they can change in your school together.
+At the end of the discussion, ask the kids to fill in Kami’s worksheet about what they can achieve and discuss what they can change in your school together.

 2. Scavenger hunt

 What better way to celebrate Earth Day than to get outside and into nature?
 Take the kids to a local park and give them items to find on a worksheet to identify the natural world.
-This is great for sensory play for younger kids and good for older ones to develop analytical skills.
-If this is not possible in person, do it virtually.
-Some of the best national parks do tours virtually for the kids to enjoy for free on Earth day.
+This is great for sensory play for younger kids and for older ones to develop analytical skills.
+If this is not possible in person, you could do it virtually.
+Some of the best national parks offer virtual tours for the kids to enjoy for free on Earth Day.

 3. Check out the Smithsonian

-The Learning Lab has a host of free activities and resources to design some fun Earth day ideas.
+The Learning Lab has many free activities and resources to design fun Earth Day ideas.

 4. Grow your own